Skip to content

 It is NOT Charter Day, a street fair held typically the third Saturday in May.
 But this year, both events happen on the same day!!!!

-Bernards Township Day commemorates a day of community service to be held every May 24th – the same day as May 24, 1760 granting of a township Charter by King George II of England, establishing Bernardston Township.
-May 24th is a day dedicated where residents give back to Bernards Township by doing a good deed for the township.
+Bernards Township Day commemorates a day of community service to be held every May 24 – the same day as May 24, 1760, when a township Charter was granted by King George II of England, establishing Bernards Township.
+May 24 is a day dedicated to residents giving back to Bernards Township by doing a good deed for the township.

-The 3rd annual “Township Day of Service and Pride” has been the topic of discussion with many non-profit organizations thinking how to give back to the community in a fun and spirited way that shares in the community spirit of the township on one day for everyone and build on last years inaugural event.
+The 3rd annual “Township Day of Service and Pride” has been the topic of discussion with many nonprofit organizations, thinking about how to give back to the community in a fun and spirited way that shares in the community spirit of the township on one day for everyone and builds on last year’s inaugural event.

-In the past, many in the township join the Bernards Charter Day Street fair and festival, put on annually by the Bernards Township Recreation Commission.
-But Bernards Township Day, held every year on May 24th is a “local day of service” for the community where residents give back to their township with what is a “good deed’ or “Day of Service” that focuses on the community.
-Many local non-profit organizations will showcase volunteer community service opportunities throughout the day.
-Local businesses will offer specials that benefit residents and give back.
+In the past, many in the township attended the Bernards Charter Day Street fair and festival, held annually by the Bernards Township Recreation Commission.
+But Bernards Township Day, held every year on May 24, is a “local day of service” for the community, where residents give back to their township with a “good deed” or “Day of Service” focused on the community.
+Many local nonprofit organizations will showcase volunteer community service opportunities throughout the day.
+Local businesses will offer specials that benefit residents and give back to the community.
 Educators will be working with kids on a variety of activities during the day as well.

-Look for announcements from local organizations, businesses, and school officials for more events and activities you can loin or get involved (see the Social Media links below).
+Look for announcements from local organizations, businesses, and school officials for more events and activities you can join or get involved in (see the Social Media links below).

 Sign Up Your Community Service Volunteer Offer, Event, or Activity

-Right Click and Download the image above and share on your social media.
+Right-click the image above and download it, then share it on your social media.

 Join the Bernards Township Day Discussion on Facebook Groups